Everything I have ever done is grounded in drawing. I consider my 2013 work

 old fashioned light and shadow.

-I have fallen in love with acrylic paints after using oils
+I have fallen in love with acrylic paints, especially fluid acrylics, after using oils

 for many years.
 Occasionally I take old "finished" paintings, some 8 years old, like the one above, off the

 storage rack and mess with them.
 This has been a lot of fun and the final result is often unexpected.

 It can take a decade or more for me to actually resolve a piece, and letting it sit "fallow" is part of that process.